gramineproject/graphene/README.md

 guaranteed.
 If you find Graphene not working on other distributions, please contact us with a detailed bug report.

-The following packages are required for building Graphene: (can be installed with 'apt-get install')
-   - build-essential
-   - autoconf
-   - gawk
-   - gcc 4 or 5

-The following packages are also required for building Graphene for SGX (can be installed with 'apt-get install'):
-   - python-protobuf
-   - python-crypto
+Run the following command on Ubuntu to install dependencies for Graphene:

+    sudo apt-get install -y build-essential autoconf gawk

+For building Graphene for SGX, run the following command in addition:

+    sudo apt-get install -y python-protobuf python-crypto

 To build the system, simply run the following commands in the root of the source tree: